 Examples of data delimiter:

 Because an XML file does not use delimiters, if you upload a file that is in XML Spreadsheet 2003 format, or a .zip file that contains XML Spreadsheet 2003 files, the delimiter information won’t be available.

 Select how the wizard determines which fields to use for the data.
 More information: Select a data map.

-Select Default (Automatic Mapping) if you want the wizard to determine the corresponding fields in Dynamics 365 for Customer Engagement automatically.
+Select Default (Automatic Mapping) if you want the wizard to determine the corresponding fields in Dynamics 365 Customer Engagement (on-premises) automatically.
 If the wizard can’t find a field, you’ll have the opportunity to “map” it yourself.

 -- OR --